seehuhn/go-pdf/examples/feature-tests/font-types/NOTES.md

 neither glyph width information nor a font descriptor are required.

-If the encoding used in PDF content streams is different from the font's builtin encoding, the `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names,
+If the encoding used in PDF content streams is different from the font's built-in encoding, the `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names,

 ## Simple CFF Fonts (PDF 1.2)